eugenio412/PogomBOT/README.md

 ## Changelog

+23 sept 2016: added webhooks for pokemongo-map and pokemongo-map-iv.

 23 sept 2016: added user selected language for move names if available.
 Otherwise using english.

 23 sept 2016: added individual iv filter for pokemons.